yuhko-msft/microsoft-graph-docs/concepts/application-saml-sso-configure-api.md

 ## Step 4: Configure a signing certificate

-Assign your certificate to the application.

-### Create a signing certificate

 You need a self-signed certificate that Azure AD can use to sign a SAML response.
 You can use your own certificate or you can use the following example.

+### Create a signing certificate

+Using the **id** of the service principal that you created, create a new certificate and add it to the service principal.

 #### Request